 What are bed bugs?

-Bed bugs live have long been a problem for people because we are favorite hosts, and our blood is their primary food source.
-Using their specialized mouthpart (proboscis), they pierce their host’s skin and feed painlessly on their blood.
-Before feeding, bed bugs are small, about the size and shape of an apple seed; after feeding, their body swells and darkens in color.
+Bed bugs have long been a problem for people because we are this pests preferred host and our blood is their primary food source.
+Using their specialized mouthpart (proboscis), they pierce their host’s skin and feed on their blood.
+Before feeding, bed bugs are small, about the size and shape of an apple seed.
+After feeding, their body swells and darkens in color.
 Because they have adapted to living with people, bed bugs are indoor pests that are active year-round and get around by traveling with people from place to place.

 Are bed bugs dangerous?